-Each of these themes are a group of notes, measured by Equisense Motion and Motion S, according to calculation which is detailed down below.
+Each of these points is a group of notes measured by Equisense Motion and Motion S, according to calculations which are detailed down below.

-The Gait Quality grade allows you to see if your horse moves well, if its gaits are good.
+The Gait Quality grade allows you to see if your horse moves well, if their gaits are good.

-In order to calculate a gait quality grade, we combine symmetry, regularity of the cadence (at trot and at canter), as well as elevation (at the 3 gaits).
+In order to calculate a gait quality grade, we combine symmetry, regularity of the rhythm (at trot and at canter), as well as impulsion (at the 3 gaits).
 The goal is to have the best grades in all these categories!

-The Physical Condition Grade allows to make sure that your horse is in a good shape!
+The Physical Condition Grade allows you to make sure that your horse is in a good shape!

-To get the grade, we get the average heart rate at walk and trot, and the recovery time.
+To get the grade, we calculate the average heart rate at walk and trot + the recovery time.
 The lower the heart rate and the recovery time, the better the grade.
-Be careful though, that does not mean you have to keep your horse away from effort!
+Be careful though, a good score doesnt mean that you can stop exercising your horse!

-Through this grade, we want to check that your horse has no issue on the locomotor side.
+Through this grade, we check that your horse has no issues when they move.

-To calculate a locomotion health grade, we look at 2 parameters: symmetry and elevation at canter.
+To calculate a movement health grade, we look at 2 points: symmetry and impulsion at a canter.
 A horse that struggles physically will see those indicators decrease!

 Training quality allows you to check if your sessions are well built, intense and balanced enough.

-To get the training quality grade, we look at the average time spent at trot and at canter, as well as the regularity of the cadence at trot and at canter: the higher these parameters, the better the grade.
+To get the training quality grade, we look at the average time spent at a trot and canter, as well as the regularity of the rhythm at a trot and canter: the higher these points, the better the grade.
 We also check that there is a balanced distribution between left and right hand!